Joseph-Brendan/Axon-UI/CONTRIBUTION.md

 ## STEP 8: Submit a Pull Request
-Submit a PULL REQUEST against the main branch of the original repository and wait for your code to be reviewed and merged.
+Submit a PULL REQUEST against the **development** branch of the original repository and wait for your code to be reviewed and merged.

 # How to make a Pull Request
-Watch this [video](https://www.loom.com/share/eabcaed644b54b0ea7040c7ac27c40a9?sid=2c17e302-ce7d-40c2-a9d4-ef9f09281609) to see how to make a pull request
+Watch this [video](#) to see how to make a pull request against the **development branch** of the original repository